fatedier/frp/README.md

 ### Range ports mapping

-Proxy name has prefix `range:` will support mapping range ports.
+Proxy name that has starts with `range:` will support mapping range ports.

 ```ini
 # frpc.ini